Mastodon

 • Buildings insurance - £200 to £500 per year depending on the property.

-• Council tax - Renters pay this too, but buyers in higher-band properties may pay more.
+• Council tax applies to renters too, but buyers in higher-band properties may pay more.

 Add it up and the first five years of homeownership can easily cost £15,000 to £25,000 beyond the mortgage payments themselves.